 The End of Death

-Paul reveals something new.
-Believers who are alive on the day when Jesus “arrives” will be transformed and receive immortal bodies.
-He also presents the sequence of key events that will precede the arrival” of Jesus.
+Paul revealed something new in his defense of the resurrection.
+Believers still alive on the Last Day will be transformed and receive immortal bodies.
+He also described the key events that will precede the ‘Parousia’ or “arrival” of Jesus.

-Cemetery with cross - Photo by Georg Arthur Pflueger on Unsplash
+Grave Flowers - Photo by Richard Bell on Unsplash

-The Apostle begins with the rhetorical question - “
+The Apostle began with the rhetorical question - “

 If Christ is proclaimed that he has been raised from among the dead, how say some of you there is no resurrection of the dead?” – (1 Corinthians 15:12).

-The crux of the matter is the absolute necessity for bodily resurrection and all his arguments are composed to support this proposition.
-The basis of his position is the past resurrection of Jesus.
+From his perspective, the heart of the matter was the absolute necessity for bodily resurrection.
+All his arguments are crafted to support that proposition, and its basis is the past resurrection of Jesus.

 If there is no future resurrection, then “not even Christ has been raised,” and if that is the case, then the Gospel is null and void.
-Thus, the resurrection of believers is based on the past resurrection of the Son of God, and it is pivotal to the teachings and hope of his Church.
+Thus, our coming resurrection is based on the past resurrection of the Son of God.
+Furthermore, it is pivotal to the teachings and salvation hope of the Church.

 Thus, the raising of the dead began with Jesus, the “firstborn of the dead,” and at his “arrival,” this process will be consummated - (1 Corinthians 15:23).